sdsweb/note/readme.txt

 == Changelog ==

+= 1.4.6 // June 01 2018 =
+* Transitioned to the "inline" TinyMCE theme (TinyMCE version 4.7 moved most of the TinyMCE UI logic into the theme instead of TinyMCE core)
+* Adjusted icons in Note Insert and Note Backgroud TinyMCE plugins
+* Added Note TinyMCE theme placeholder logic to the Note Placeholder TinyMCE plugin
+* Adjusted logic to load Note TinyMCE plugins (moved to "wp_print_footer_scripts" action)
+* Adjusted Note TinyMCE configuration (using insert_toolbar and selection_toolbar for "inline" TinyMCE theme, removed the menubar, removed wpembed TinyMCE plugin)
+* Added logic to hide the "inlite" TinyMCE image context toolbar when an image node was selected
+* Added logic to enqueue WordPress editor styles for use in Note
+* Adjusted various Note TinyMCE CSS styles

 = 1.4.5 // June 16 2017 =
 * Fixed a bug where a possible fatal PHP error would occur when a query object did not have the is_main_query() method